MicrosoftDocs/ef-core-for-beginners/README.md

 1. Install the [ContosoPizza database](.devcontainer/data/ContosoPizza.dacpac) on an accessible SQL Server instance.
 Use a tool like Azure Data Studio or SQL Server Management Studio.
 1. Open the entire repository folder in Visual Studio Code.
 1. Review the recommended extensions and install them.
-1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in Visual Studio.
+1. When everything is done loading, find the CodeTour for the video you're watching in the **CodeTours** pane in the **Explorer** in VS Code.
 Right-click on the CodeTour and select **Start Tour** to begin the walkthrough.
 The walkthrough is in English and follows the videos step-by-step (with additional information and links).

 ### Windows/macOS/Linux with Docker/containers and Visual Studio Code